Delayed Wind Onset in Pa 30, the Remnant of Type Iax SN 1181: Introduction

-An alternative channel is an ONe + CO WD merger in which only the CO component detonates, leaving the ONe WD as the remnant \citep{2018ApJ...869..140K}; this pathway generally does not reproduce light curves and spectra of SNe Iax as well as pure-deflagration models.
-Moreover, recently identified intermediate-luminosity events such as SN 2019muj~\citep{2021MNRAS.501.1078B,2021PASJ...73.1295K,2022ApJ...941...15M}, SN 2022xlp~\citep{2025arXiv250907717B}, SN 2024pxl~\citep{2025arXiv250502943S,2025ApJ...988..209H,2025ApJ...989L..33K} and SN 2025qe~\citep{2025arXiv250602118M} show features overlapping with those of both the bright and faint groups, suggesting a continuous character rather than two discrete subclasses.
+An alternative channel is an ONe + CO WD merger in which only the CO component detonates, leaving the ONe WD as the remnant \citep{2018ApJ...869..140K,Oskinova_et_al_20}; this pathway generally does not reproduce light curves and spectra of SNe Iax as well as pure-deflagration models.
+Moreover, recently identified intermediate-luminosity events such as SN 2019muj~\citep{2021MNRAS.501.1078B,2021PASJ...73.1295K,2022ApJ...941...15M}, SN 2022xlp~\citep{2025A&A...703A..64B}, SN 2024pxl~\citep{2025arXiv250502943S,2025ApJ...988..209H,2025ApJ...989L..33K} and SN 2025qe~\citep{2025MNRAS.543.3731M} show features overlapping with those of both the bright and faint groups, suggesting a continuous character rather than two discrete subclasses.
 Taken together, these considerations keep the progenitor systems of SNe~Iax under active discussion.
 Recent work further argues that in single-degenerate systems a deflagration–detonation transition may often fail, favoring Iax-like, low-energy outcomes over normal SNe~Ia \citep{2025arXiv250716907M}.
 Clarifying the progenitors of SNe~Iax is therefore central to the broader SN~Ia progenitor problem.

-Several recently studied SNe~Iax remnants show optically thick winds (e.g.,~\cite{2016MNRAS.461..433F,2023ApJ...951...67C,2025arXiv250401063S}), as seen in Pa~30, likely powered by delayed radioactive decays of $^{56}$Ni and $^{56}$Co \citep{2017ApJ...834..180S}.
+Several recently studied Type~Iax SN remnants show late-time excess emission (e.g., SN~2012Z; \cite{2022ApJ...925..138M}).
+In some cases, their spectra/SEDs are better explained by a two-component model (e.g., SN~2014dt; \cite{2016MNRAS.461..433F}; SN~2012Z; \cite{2025arXiv250401063S}; and SN~2024pxl and SN~2024vjm; \cite{2025ApJ...989L..33K}).
+The two-component spectrum consists of a nebular component plus an additional blackbody-like continuum.
+The blackbody component is interpreted as arising from an optically thick wind launched from the bound remnant, as suggested for Pa~30.
+The wind could be powered by delayed radioactive decays of $^{56}$Ni and $^{56}$Co \citep{2017ApJ...834..180S}.
 Their characteristic velocities ($\sim500$–$1000~\mathrm{km~s^{-1}}$) are, however, far below the extreme wind inferred for the central WD in Pa~30.
 To account for this exceptionally fast wind, \citet{2019ApJ...887...39K} proposed a model involving a rapidly rotating, strongly magnetized WD that accelerates a carbon-ash outflow where the main energy source is shell carbon burning; the evolutionary pathway to such a configuration has not been systematically explored.

 In the SN 1181 remnant, the fast wind from the central WD collides with the SN ejecta and produces the termination shock detected in X-rays~\citep{Oskinova_et_al_20,2024ApJ...969..116K}.
 The combination of the very fast wind and the compact shock radius ($\sim0.01$ pc) indicates that the fast wind did not begin immediately after the SN 1181 explosion but turned on with a delay.
 One-dimensional thin-shell modeling of the termination shock colliding with the SN 1181 ejecta requires the wind onset to be in the 1990s \citep{2024ApJ...969..116K}.
 This presence of the delayed wind suggests delayed carbon ignition on the WD surface.
 Given the low explosion energy of SN~1181, at the faint end of the Iax population (Fig.~\ref{fig:SN1181mag}), some fraction of the CO-rich ejecta is expected to remain bound and fall back onto the central ONe WD.
 Determining the conditions under which fallback re-ignites surface burning and drives the delayed wind is therefore crucial to elucidating the fast-wind mechanism and the nature of the surviving central WD, and to constrain the progenitor system of SN~1181.